 I have to underline that we found a common language with Ossetian separatists, and they were on our side.
 They were building villages -- they were building schools and hospitals and theaters and sports facilities -- with our help.
 But the other side -- the so-called separatist side -- had 80 percent of its government formed by Russians from Russia, with KGB backgrounds.
 The minister of defense, minister of police, minister of security, minister of this, prime minister, etc, etc.

-RFE/RL: A lot of people say it would be better for Georgia to pursue its policies through the EU rather than through NATO.
+A lot of people say it would be better for Georgia to pursue its policies through the EU rather than through NATO.
 Does that ideal have any appeal for you?
+Iakobashvili:

-RFE/RL: Do you suppose there are going to be major changes in Georgian politics as a result of the crisis and the miscalculation that led to it?
+Do you suppose there are going to be major changes in Georgian politics as a result of the crisis and the miscalculation that led to it?
 And if so, what?
+Iakobashvili:

 So our mistake was to think in humanistic terms.
 Our miscalculation was to treat Russia according to humanistic terms.
 But unfortunately we were wrong.
 They are more brutal than we expected.
 So that is our miscalculation.